rackerlabs/technical-blog/_posts/2019-07-24-Microsoft-SQL-Server-advanced-corruption-and-recovery.md

 The primitive checks are shown in the following list:

 -	**DBCC CHECKALLOC**: Checks the allocation structure consistency in a database.
-It checks that the allocation structure is valid and no single data file pages are allocated to two tables.
+It checks that the allocation structure is valid and that no single data file pages are allocated to two tables.

 -	**DBCC CHECKTABLE**: Checks the consistency of tables and indexes.
 It validates the structure of the table and its related indexes.
-It determines whether the index data has matching rows in table and examines the index order keys.
+It determines whether the index data has matching rows in the table and examines the index order keys.
 If there is any FILESTREAM used in the table, it validates the link’s existence.